Retailers, restaurants unhappy with stimulus package

 Retailers, except those selling essentials, have seen their business suffer as a prolonged lockdown has led to countrywide store closures.

-While subsequent relaxations were made in green and orange zones for opening up of standalone shops, many still continue to work under restrictions.
+While subsequent relaxations were made for opening up of non-essential shops in several zones, many still continue to work under restrictions.

 The Retailers Association of India (RAI) that had placed several demands in front of the government at the onset of the lockdown—including wage support subsidy, longer moratorium on principal and interest payments, and working capital support for businesses that have incurred months of revenue loss—said these needs have not been met.